TazTxUK/MinimapAPI/README.md

 ## Backlog / Todo-List
 ### Planned Features:
 * New Setting: Map Transparency
-* Split the Mod config settings in categories
 * Display mode: Vanilla Borderless
 * Add Map Curse Icons (restock, curses)
   * Change position of the Map Curse icons (left, bottom[vanilla])
 * Function - getRandomFreePos() : Returns a X,Y Position, where no room is present but thats adjcent to an existing room (useful for Red Key-like features)
-* Function disable vanilla mapping behaviors like "build map on transition", "update current room"...
 * Disable Room and Pickup icons seperately
 * Add pickup display config options: (One pickup per item group, one pickup per corresponding icon, show all)
 * Draw new pickup icons (where applicable):